hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

       + the rest of the system turn on the logistic read gate
       + value in the memory cell (1.73) comes out and affect the rest of the recurrent neural network
     + backpropagating through this circuit because logistics have nice derivatives
-      + learn by using this kind of circuit over many time steps
   + Example of backpropagation through a memory cell block (right diagram)
     + forward pass (from left to right as time elapsed)
       + time step 0 (initial)